FDRs-Legs/BoostLERW/README.md

 View breaks when changing from portrait.
 Thankfully this helps reset the BLE connection if it seems to hang while reading initial data.
 Surely this is a feature

 My odometer does not jive with other app readings.
-Odometer field currently has the hex and decimal revolution counters for debugging.
+Only calculated in kilometers like a civilized person.
+Odometer is calculated from 3 signed bytes converted to a hexstring before converting to decimal and diving by 4 (I am pretty sure it reports quarter revolutions) and multiplied by 2piR (R=80,85,90 millimeter hardcoded).

 Nice to Haves: